 People with allergies frequently adopt dogs like Poodles because of their hypoallergenic coats.

 An F1 Goldendoodle is part Poodle, but remember that it is also half Golden Retriever.
 Golden Retrievers are not hypoallergenic so this mix might or might not be hypoallergenic.
 It all depends on whether it inherits the coat of the Golden or the Poodle.

-How much F1 Goldendoodles shed also depends on the genes it inherits.
-If it gets the Poodle’s curly coat then it will be low shedding.
+How much F1 Goldendoodles shed also depends on the genes they inherit.
+If they get the Poodle’s curly coat then they will be low shedding.